Kesava-S/Brandify-Digital/README.md

-# Kondamaal AutoTech - KAT Website
+# Kondamaal AutoTech Website

-This is a prototype website for Kondamaal AutoTech - KAT, a Marketing Automation company.
+This is a prototype website for Kondamaal AutoTech (KAT), a Marketing Automation company.

 ## Features